 Move the SMC TLVs field to the end of the Message Content field in Figure 76.

-The Presence Bitmap field is set as specified in 10.39.11.1.3.14, where the following fields may be used, and all other Presence Bitmap fields shall be set to zero: the NB Channel Map Present field, the Management PHY Configuration Present field, the Management MAC Configuration Present field, the Ranging PHY Configuration Present field, the MMS Number of Fragments Present field, the SMC TLVs Present field, the MMS Ranging Mode Configuration Present field and the Extended Presence Bitmap Present field.
+The Presence Bitmap field is set as specified in 10.39.11.1.3.14, where the following fields may be used, and all other Presence Bitmap fields shall be set to zero: the NB Channel Map Present field, the Management PHY Configuration Present field, the Management MAC Configuration Present field, the Ranging PHY Configuration Present field, the MMS Number of Fragments Present field, the MMS Ranging Mode Configuration Present field and the Extended Presence Bitmap Present field.

 …